 Progression of the nitrate migration deeper into the vadose zone can be divided into two periods.
-In the first period, October 2010 to January 2013, at depths of 2.7, 4.2, 9.5 and 15.6 m (Fig. 3b,c,e,g), the increase in nitrate concentration was moderate and continuous; whereas, at depths of 6.3 and 18 m, there was no major change in nitrate concentrations (Fig. 3b-d).
-In the second period, starting from July 2013 following the rainy winter of 2012/13, substantial nitrate breakthroughs were noticeable throughout most of the vadose zone cross section (marked with arrows in Fig. 3).
+In the first period, October 2010 to January 2013, at depths of 2.7, 4.2, 9.5 and 15.6 m (Fig. 3b, c, e, g), the increase in nitrate concentration was moderate and continuous, whereas, at depths of 6.3 and 18 m, there was no major change in nitrate concentrations (Fig. 3b-d).
+In the second period, starting from July 2013 following the rainy winter of 2012/13, substantial nitrate breakthroughs were noticeable throughout most of the vadose-zone cross section (marked with arrows in Fig. 3).
 This rapid nitrate progression to the deeper parts of the vadose zone could be related to the soil's physical characteristics.
-In the top 3 m, the soil comprised of fine-textured layers (sandy-loam and loamy sand), and from 3 to 18.5 m (water table), the soil consisted of a coarser sand-textured layer (Turkeltaub et al., 2014).
+In the top 3 m, the soil comprised of fine-textured layers (sandy loam and loamy sand), and from 3 to 18.5 m (water table), the soil consisted of a coarser sand-textured layer (Turkeltaub et al., 2014).
 Thus, as a consequence of substantial water percolation, which induced intensive water flux across the coarse-textured soil, nitrate transport could be detected at deeper depths of the vadose zone.

-Here, as well in previous studies in literature, nitrate fluxes in the unsaturated zone underlie agriculture land-uses were associated with nitrogen application rates and soil physical properties (Green et al., 2008; Botros et al., 2012; Turkeltaub et al., 2015b).
-Therefore, to attenuate nitrate leaching to aquifers, site characterization efforts should be dedicated to locating the 'hot spots' where conditions favor higher rates of transport (Liao et al., 2012).
+Here, as well as in previous studies in the literature, nitrate fluxes in the unsaturated zone underlying agricultural land uses were associated with nitrogen application rates and soil physical properties (Green et al., 2008; Botros et al., 2012; Turkeltaub et al., 2015b).
+Therefore, to attenuate nitrate leaching to aquifers, a search should be dedicated to locate the "hot spots" where these conditions prevailed (Liao et al., 2012).